Ansh2099/feedbeep-content-pipeline/README.md

 # 📰 FeedBeep Content Ingestion Pipeline

 Automate the fetching, AI rewriting, and storage of news articles for the FeedBeep app.
-This pipeline fetches articles from NewsData.io, rewrites them using Gemini AI (Google), and stores the results in Firestore for delivery to your app or chatbot.
+This pipeline fetches articles from NewsData.io, rewrites them using Gemini AI (Google), and stores the results in Supabase for delivery to your app or chatbot.

 ---